OVERVIEW: All new measures announced in Budget 2023

 Childcare costs will also be tackled as part of measures announced in Budget 2023, with €59million ringfenced to provide extra hours and enhanced capacity in the sector.

-Next year's childcare budget will reach €1billion, five years ahead of the government's target.
+Next year's childcare budget will reach €1billion, reportedly five years ahead of the government's target.

-Other measures include €200million for homelessness services, with €61million to promote regeneration in rural areas, €138million for disability services, €150million for older persons and €58million for mental health.
+Other measures announced today include €200million for homelessness services, with €61million to promote regeneration in rural areas, €138million for disability services, €150million for older persons and €58million for mental health.

 Subscribe or register today to discover more from DonegalLive.ie